hhealing123/Object-Relational-Mapping-ORM---E-Commerce-Back-End/README.md

 Type `npm install` in the terminal to install dependencies for the project.

-Type `npm run seed` in the terminal to populate the database.
+Type `npm run seed` in the terminal to seed data to the database for the purpose of testing routes.

 Type `mysql -u root -p`, then `SOURCE schema.sql;` in the terminal to create `ecommerce_db` database.